 - Write a letter to your kids… or one to yourself.

 - Write anything!

 I’m not kidding when I say what you write about doesn’t matter.
 It really doesn’t.
 At the end of the day, there is one box you need to check, and it reads:

-If you miss your word count, blow your scheduled time, and write a bunch of malarkey — but you still get to check “yes” — then consider the day a success.
+If you missed your word count, blew your scheduled time, and wrote a bunch of malarkey — but you still get to check “yes” — then consider the day a success.
 Get up tomorrow and do it again.
 The goal is to just get going and to get better and more consistent as we go.
 You can do this.
 Good luck.
 Remember: It’s one thing to call yourself a writer; it’s quite another to actually write.
 Do the latter.

 Other writing resources

 - Why you need to write every day

 - How a daily writing habit makes you better

 - The Secret to Developing a Regular Writing Habit

 Sign up for the My 500 Words Writing Challenge and get a prompt every day for a month to help you stay on track.
 Click here to get started.